katjalmarko/ChatGPT-3-Custom/README.md

   - React Hot Toast Notifications
   - And much more...

-# Project Structure

-  The project structure is based on the Next.js framework, which allows for server-side rendering and other performance optimizations.

-  - pages      - Contains all the pages for the app.
-  - components - Contains all the React components for the app.
-  - lib        - Contains all the utility functions and hooks for the app.
-  - public     - Contains all the static assets for the app.

 # Features

    The ChatGPT-3-Custom app includes the following features:
    - Users can sign in using Google Authentication through [NextAuth](https://next-auth.js.org/)
-   - Users can chat with a custom chatbot that uses OpenAI's GPT-3 to generate responses.
+   - Users can chat with a custom chatbot that uses [OpenAI's GPT-3](https://chat.openai.com/chat) to generate responses.
-   - Chat history is stored in Firebase Firestore.
+   - Chat history is stored in [Firebase Firestore](https://firebase.google.com/docs/firestore/).
    - Users can view their chat history and delete individual messages.
    - Users can navigate through their chat history using dynamic paging.
-   - Users can see toast notifications using React Hot Toast when they send or delete a message.
+   - Users can see toast notifications using [React Hot Toast](https://react-hot-toast.com/docs) when they send or delete a message.
+   - Users can switch language models of the chatbot system, which is not possible on the original version.

 # Acknowledgments

-   - OpenAI for the inspiration behind this project
+   - [OpenAI](https://openai.com/) for the inspiration behind this project